facebookresearch/ResponsibleNLP/holistic_bias/README.md

   url = {https://arxiv.org/abs/2205.09209},
-  author = {Smith, Eric Michael and Hall, Melissa and Kambadur, Melanie and Presani, Eleonora and Williams, Adina}, keywords = {Computation and Language (cs.CL), Computers and Society (cs.CY), FOS: Computer and information sciences, FOS: Computer and information sciences}, title = {"I'm sorry to hear that": finding bias in language models with a holistic descriptor dataset}, publisher = {arXiv}, year = {2022}, copyright = {Creative Commons Attribution Share Alike 4.0 International}
+  author = {Smith, Eric Michael and Hall, Melissa and Kambadur, Melanie and Presani, Eleonora and Williams, Adina}, keywords = {Computation and Language (cs.CL), Computers and Society (cs.CY), FOS: Computer and information sciences, FOS: Computer and information sciences}, title = {"I'm sorry to hear that": Finding New Biases in Language Models with a Holistic Descriptor Dataset}, publisher = {arXiv}, year = {2022}, copyright = {Creative Commons Attribution Share Alike 4.0 International}